openshift-eng/art-tools/art-cluster/cloudfront/mirror/README.md

 This was achieved by adding the CGW domain as an origin for our cloudfront distribution.
 This allows us to, for example, proxy a request to cloudfront for /pub/openshift-v4/clients/crc to pull content from https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/crc/ .
 This is another case where even if content is written to our s3 bucket, it will not be visible to users of cloudfront.

+### Providing Credentials
+ART should not provide accounts for individuals.
+Only service accounts associated with teams or partner groups.
+Transfer of credentials should be performed using either:
+1. Verified GPG key encryption.
+2. Bitwarden "Send" to one of the requesting party.

 ### Backup and restore
 The art-srv-enterprise bucket has S3 versioning enabled.
 This means that deleted files can be restored if it is done quickly.
 There is a lifecycle rule that will permanently delete these files after 30 days.